Bennisha

-Pension for Traders
+Pension For Traders

-The Government has approved a scheme of Pension for Traders on 31st May 2019.
+Pension for Traders on 31st May 2019.
 The Union Cabinet, managed by the Honorable Prime Minister Narendra Modi has approved a new scheme that offers pension to the trading community.
-The scheme has been launched as a part of Prime Minister’s vision to provide a robust architecture for universal social security.
+The scheme has been launched as a part of Prime Minister's vision to provide a robust architecture for universal social security.
 Let us look in detail about the scheme.

 Benefits of the Scheme

-Pension Scheme for Traders grants all a minimum of Rs.
+Traders grants all a minimum of Rs.
 3000 per month to shopkeepers, retail traders and self-employed individuals.
 However, all eligible beneficiaries should have attained 60 years of age.
 As per latest press release (3rd July 2019), the eligibility of the traders are provided below:

 1. All shopkeepers/retail-traders/ self-employed persons in the age group of 18-40 years are eligible to be the member, on self-declaration.